JuliaDiff/TaylorSeries.jl/docs/src/examples.md

 ## Fateman test

-Richard J. Fateman, from Berkley, proposed as a stringent test of polynomial multiplication the evaluation of ``s\cdot(s+1)``, where ``s = (1+x+y+z+w)^{20}``.
+Richard J. Fateman, from Berkeley, proposed as a stringent test of polynomial multiplication the evaluation of ``s\cdot(s+1)``, where ``s = (1+x+y+z+w)^{20}``.
 This is implemented in